 A Temporary Resident Visa (TRV) is used only for entry into Canada, while a study permit allows you to remain in Canada.
 TRVs are often issued for the same length of time as the study permit.
 If you have a study permit, a TRV is not needed while inside Canada, but it is a good idea to keep a valid TRV in case of sudden trips abroad.

 Only citizens of certain countries require a TRV.
-Visit Citizenship and Immigration Canada to determine whether you require a TRV.
+Visit Immigration, Refugees, and Citizenship Canada to determine whether you require a TRV.

 If you have extended your study permit, you may need to apply for a new TRV.